What is overtime?

 Not surprisingly, overtime comes with some pitfalls that you should be aware of as a responsible employer.
 These include:

-• Employee health: Working extra hours on a regular basis can be a source of great stress for employees, leading them to experience burnout and a poor work-life balance .
+- Employee health: Working extra hours regularly can be a source of great stress for employees, leading them to experience burnout and a poor work-life balance.

-• Deliberate stalling: Some employees may be tempted to deliberately aim to put in as much overtime as possible, especially if it is paid well, to increase their overall earnings.
-This may cause them to stall and slow down during their regular working hours in order to justify having to put in extra hours and accumulate overtime.
+- Deliberate stalling: Some employees may be tempted to deliberately aim to put in as much overtime as possible, especially if it is paid well, to increase their overall earnings.
+This may cause them to slow down during their regular working hours to justify having to put in extra hours and accumulate overtime.

 Legal aspects of overtime

 Apart from the pitfalls outlined above, there may be legal repercussions related to your staff doing overtime.
-Familiarise yourself with your local overtime laws to ensure you’re on the right track and not unwittingly getting yourself or your company in hot water.
+It’s important to familiarise yourself with the relevant contract, award or agreement provisions for overtime for your employees.

 Is it paid fairly?